lorentzben/host-microbe-interaction-protein/content/citations/tiloccaEffectsDietsDifferent2019.md

 “Gizzard is the mechanical stomach providing the mashing and mixing of the feed particles.”
 (Tilocca, 2019, p.
 16)

-“The small intestine is further divided into three main sections.
+<a id="^30862d"></a>“The small intestine is further divided into three main sections.
 Duodenum represents the first section; here, the acidic secretion from the upper gastrointestinal tract are mixed with the bile and pancreatic juices, leading to a sudden alkylation of the environment that marks the beginning of the digestive processes.”
 (Tilocca, 2019, p.
-16)
+16)  ^30862d

 “It has been estimated that 95% of the fat digestion occurs in the duodenum [30, 31].”
 (Tilocca, 2019, p.
 16)

-“Jejunal segment extends from the duodenal loop until the Meckel's diverticulum.
+<a id="^092ed5"></a>“Jejunal segment extends from the duodenal loop until the Meckel's diverticulum.
 Main feature of this section is represented by its large size, enabling the digestion and adsorption of the major nutrients, despite a reduced retention time of 40-60 minutes [32-34].”
 (Tilocca, 2019, p.
-16)
+16)  ^092ed5

-“Ileum is the third segment of the small intestine, it ends at ileo-cecal junction and plays a pivotal role in the absorption of water and minerals.
+<a id="^05b7af"></a>“Ileum is the third segment of the small intestine, it ends at ileo-cecal junction and plays a pivotal role in the absorption of water and minerals.
 Only a minor activity has been observed in digestion and absorption of fat, carbohydrates and proteins [35].”
 (Tilocca, 2019, p.
-16)
+16)  ^05b7af

-“Ceca in chickens are two blind sacs that mark the joint point between the small and the large intestine.
+<a id="^18c971"></a>“Ceca in chickens are two blind sacs that mark the joint point between the small and the large intestine.
 In these segments, materials of ileal and renal origin are subjected to long retention times, enabling for most of the electrolytes and water absorption [36].
 Moreover, the ceca are an important site for the fermentation of any residual raw material with the consequent production of SCFA and B-group vitamins.
 Ceca empty their content two to three times per day, producing cecal droppings, whose color and texture are used to evaluate the normal functionality of the chickenś digestive tract [36, 37].”
 (Tilocca, 2019, p.
-16)
+16)  ^18c971

 “The large intestine represents the last small segment of the digestive tract where occur the reabsorption of the last water content in the fecal material and the digestive wastes are mixed along with the wastes from the urinary system.”
 (Tilocca, 2019, p.
 16)

 “Crop and gizzard share a very similar microbiota, dominated by Lactobacillus spp. and Clostridiaceae.
 Slight differences are imputable to the reduced fermentation activity of the gizzard reflected as a reduced amount of Enterococcus spp. and Bifidobacteria spp. in its microbiota composition [39].”
 (Tilocca, 2019, p.
 16)

-“Duodenal microbiota is almost exclusively composed of Lactobacillus spp. (up to 99% of the total diversity), but Streptococcus spp. and Enterobacteriaceae may also be abundantly identified [40].”
+<a id="^605b56"></a>“Duodenal microbiota is almost exclusively composed of Lactobacillus spp. (up to 99% of the total diversity), but Streptococcus spp. and Enterobacteriaceae may also be abundantly identified [40].”
 (Tilocca, 2019, p.
-16)
+16)  ^605b56

-“Despite being dominated by Lactobacillus spp., the ileum is considered as a source of novel bacteria, including butyrate-producing species and other novel bacteria involved in nutrient availability and absorption; Clostridium spp., Streptococcus spp. and Enterococcus” (Tilocca, 2019, p.
-16)
+<a id="^d0a591"></a>“Despite being dominated by Lactobacillus spp., the ileum is considered as a source of novel bacteria, including butyrate-producing species and other novel bacteria involved in nutrient availability and absorption; Clostridium spp., Streptococcus spp. and Enterococcus” (Tilocca, 2019, p.
+16)  ^d0a591

 “spp. are also found to dominate the ileal environment [39, 41, 42]” (Tilocca, 2019, p.
 17)

-“Cecal microbiota is the most investigated GIT segment since it is an important site of fermentation, enabling the digestion of food rich in cellulose, starch, and resistant polysaccharides.
+<a id="^52c1e4"></a>“Cecal microbiota is the most investigated GIT segment since it is an important site of fermentation, enabling the digestion of food rich in cellulose, starch, and resistant polysaccharides.
 Moreover, the cecum is also the principal site of water reabsorption and nutrient transport and absorption.
 Therefore, elucidation on the microbial profile harbored in this section provide insights on the mechanisms of food utilization and open new frontiers for the animal husbandry optimization.
 Ceca is the most colonized section and is featured by a very high bacterial diversity.
 Here, the most abundant bacterial specimens are Clostridiaceae, Bacteroidaceae, Lactobacillus spp., Proteobacteria, and unknown Firmicutes [39].”
 (Tilocca, 2019, p.
-17)
+17)  ^52c1e4

 “Fig. 2.
 Distribution of the bacterial families dominating the chicken GIT sections.
 Section-specific composition of the microbiota has been drawn according to the data published by Videnska et al. [43].”
 (Tilocca, 2019, p.
 17)

 “Videnska et al. [43].”
 (Tilocca, 2019, p.
 17)

-“A handful of studies focused on the characterization of the chicken gut microbiota both in terms of composition and functions.
+<a id="^505d62"></a>“A handful of studies focused on the characterization of the chicken gut microbiota both in terms of composition and functions.
 Sergeant and colleagues recently investigated the cecal microbiota using a deep microbial community profiling technique; whilst, information on the potential functions were obtained through metagenomic investigation [44].
 Similarly, Tang et al. (2014) investigated the chicken fecal microbiota via 16S rRNA gene sequencing and metaproteomics, elucidating the bacterial” (Tilocca, 2019, p.
-17)
+17)  ^505d62

 “phylogenetic distribution and the ongoing metabolic processes in the gut of a healthy chicken [45].”
 (Tilocca, 2019, p.
 18)